fedepaol/fill-neighbors/README.md

 - Testing and proper CI.
 Can be done using two containers connected through a veth pair, asserting the content of the neighbor table.
 - IPv6 support
+- Think about having a local neighbor refresh policy: ideally, we should periodically ping / arping the interface to ensure the entry is maintained.